eons-dev/bin_esam/README.md

 To use esam (or your own custom variant), you must first invent the universe.
 Once that's done and you've installed the program on your computer, you'll need to create a workspace.
-A workspace is any folder you'd like to store your data in which also contains a `sam` folder.
+A workspace is any folder you'd like to store your data in, which also contains a `sam` folder.
 In the `sam` folder should be the following sub-folders:
 * analysis
 * data